Deception: In law

 For legal purposes, deceit is a tort that occurs when a person makes a factual misrepresentation, knowing that it is false (or having no belief in its truth and being reckless as to whether it is true) and intending it to be relied on by the recipient, and the recipient acts to his or her detriment in reliance on it.
 Deceit may also be grounds for legal action in contract law (known as misrepresentation, or if deliberate, fraudulent misrepresentation), or a criminal prosecution, on the basis of fraud.

 In religion

 Deception is a common topic in religious discussions.
 Some sources focus on how religious texts deal with deception.
-But, other sources focus on the deceptions created by the religions themselves.
+But other sources focus on the deceptions created by the religions themselves.
 For example, Ryan McKnight is the founder of an organization called FaithLeaks.
-He stated that the organizations "goal is to reduce the amount of deception and untruths and unethical behaviors that exist in some facets of religion".
+He stated that the organization's "goal is to reduce the amount of deception and untruths and unethical behaviors that exist in some facets of religion".

+Judaism

+The narrative concerning Jacob and Esau in the Book of Genesis recalls how Jacob, in concert with his mother Rebekah, deceived his aging and blind father, Isaac, causing Isaac to grant Jacob the blessing which was due to Esau, his elder brother.